When Does Ice Come To Schools

 A well-defined plan is the cornerstone of effective ice management.
 This plan should outline roles and responsibilities, communication protocols, and procedures for monitoring weather conditions, assessing risks, and implementing safety measures.
 The plan should also address issues such as delayed openings, early dismissals, and school closures.

 Regularly review and update the winter weather safety plan to reflect changes in school policies, weather forecasting technologies, and best practices in ice management.
-Conduct training sessions for staff and students to ensure everyone is familiar with the plan and their responsibilities.
+Day to day, conduct training sessions for staff and students to ensure everyone is familiar with the plan and their responsibilities.
 This proactive approach ensures that the school community is prepared to respond effectively to winter weather events.

 2. Monitor Weather Conditions Closely: